 3.5.
 Outcome

-Forty two patients (80.8%) did well and were discharged home.
+Forty-two patients (80.8%) did well and were discharged home.
 Two patients (3.8%) signed against medical advice in the post-operative period.
 Mortality was recorded in 8 patients (15.4%).
-Mortality occurred most amongst the neonates.
+Mortality occurred mostly among neonates.

 4. Discussion

-Acquired and preventable disease conditions account for the majority of the intestinal resections in children in developing countries [4].
-Possible morbidity and mortality associated with intestinal resection make intestinal resection an important surgical procedure [1].
-Massive intestinal resection may result in short bowel syndrome when the functioning gut mass is reduced below the amount necessary for adequate digestion and absorption of fluid and nutrients [5].
+Acquired and preventable diseases account for the majority of the intestinal resections performed in children in developing countries [4].
+The potential morbidity and mortality associated with intestinal resection make it an important surgical procedure [1].
+Massive intestinal resection may result in short bowel syndrome when the functioning gut mass is reduced below the amount necessary for adequate digestion and absorption of fluids and nutrients [5].

-The male dominance reported in the current study is consistently observed in other studies too [1, 3, 4, 6].
-The median age of our patients of 10 months is similar to the reports of Ezomike et al and Ajao et al [4, 5].
-However, a study done in northern Nigeria reported a median age of 6 years.
-The differences in the median ages of the patients may be explained by the geographical area of the study where different disease conditions are predominant.
-For instance, Ameh reported typhoid intestinal perforation as the most common indication for intestinal resection while in the present study we recorded intussusception as the most common indication.
-Late presentation of our patients is manifested in the median duration of 3 days prior to presentation to the hospital.
-This finding is consistent with the report of other series [4, 6].
-It is noteworthy that this late presentation is common in developing countries which may due to poverty and ignorance [7].
+The male dominance reported in the current study was consistently observed in other studies as well [1, 3, 4, 6].
+The median age of 10 months of our patients is similar to reports by Ezomike et al. and Ajao et al. [4, 5].
+However, a study conducted in northern Nigeria reported a median age of 6 years.
+The differences in the median ages of the patients may be explained by the geographical area of the study where different diseases are predominant.
+For instance, Ameh reported typhoid intestinal perforation as the most common indication for intestinal resection, whereas, in our study, we recorded intussusception as the most common indication.
+The late presentation of our patients is manifested in the median duration of 3 days prior to presentation to the hospital.
+This finding is consistent with other reports [4, 6].
+It is noteworthy that this late presentation is common in developing countries, which may be due to poverty and ignorance [7].
 Early presentation reduces the rate of intestinal resection [8].
-In developed countries, majority of the children are hospitalized within 24 hours of onset of symptoms [9, 10].
-Average time to intervention of 48 hours reported in the current study is in agreement with the report of Ezomike et al [4].
-The length of hospitalization of our patients is in line with the result from previous studies [3, 4].
+In developed countries, the majority of children are hospitalized within 24 hours of onset of their symptoms [9, 10].
+The average time to intervention of 48 hours reported in the current study is consistent with the report by Ezomike et al. [4].
+The length of hospitalization of 15 days is in line with the results of previous studies [3, 4].
 However, Ameh reported a longer duration of hospital stay in his patients.
-Chalya et al in their study of childhood intussusception reported that the length of hospital stay was long in children who had intestinal resection [11].
+In their study of childhood intussusception, Chalya et al. reported that the length of hospital stay was long in children who had intestinal resection [11].

-In the present study, intussusception was the most common indication for intestinal resection in our patients.
-This finding is in accordance with the result of previous studies [3, 4, 6, 12, 13].
-But, it is at variance with a report from Zaria, Nigeria which reported typhoid intestinal perforation as the most common indication for intestinal resection [1].
-The reason for this variation is not exactly known but may be explained by place of study and the prevalent disease pattern.
-The low incidence of typhoid intestinal perforation as an indication for bowel resection in the current study may reflect the reduced incidence of typhoid fever in the area of study [14].
+In the current study, intussusception was the most common indication for intestinal resection.
+This finding is in accordance with the results of previous studies [3, 4, 6, 12, 13].
+However, it is in contrast with a report from Zaria, Nigeria that reported typhoid intestinal perforation as the most common indication for intestinal resection [1].
+The reason for this difference is not exactly known, but it may be explained by the locations of the studies and their prevalent disease patterns.
+The low incidence of typhoid intestinal perforation as an indication for bowel resection in the current study may reflect the lower incidence of typhoid fever in the area being studied [14].